Bayesian Nonparametric Models for Multiple Raters: a General Statistical Framework: Simulation Study

-for $i=1,\dots,I$ and $j=1,\dots,J$. \end{itemize} These scenarios mimic three increasing levels of heterogeneity.
-From an interpretative point of view, in the first scenario all the subjects' true scores are concentrated around the center of the rating scale and the raters are quite homogeneous in their severity and reliability.
-Under the second scenario, subjects are very heterogeneous as they are assigned to clusters of different systematic proficiency, but raters are still homogeneous.
-In the third scenario also raters are assigned to clusters of different systematic severity and reliability. \\ Ten independent data sets are generated under the six scenarios resulting from the $2 \times 3$ design, for each data set the standard parametric (BP), the semi-parametric (BSP) and the nonparametric (BNP) models are fitted.
+These scenarios mimic three different levels of heterogeneity.
+From an interpretative point of view, in the first scenario, all the subjects' true scores are concentrated around the center of the rating scale, and the raters are quite homogeneous in their severity and reliability.
+The heterogeneity of the subjects and the raters is only at the individual level since they are not nested with clusters.
+Under the second scenario, we introduce heterogeneity at the population level as both subjects and raters are assigned to different clusters, respectively.
+Here, we mimic the case in which subjects are clustered within two different levels of true score (e.g., low vs. high proficiency level), and raters are either systematically slightly more lenient and reliable or more severe and less reliable.
+Under the third scenario, subjects and raters are assigned, respectively, to three poorly separated clusters.
+This results in a highly negatively skewed distribution for the subjects' true score and a multimodal distribution for the raters' systematic bias.
+Figures \ref{Densities_sim} and \ref{ppp_sim}, Figure \ref{Densities_sim_parametric} in Appendix \ref{Plots}, and Figures 1, 2 and 3 in the Supplementary Materials show the respective true densities and the empirical distributions of the generated ratings. \\ Ten independent data sets are generated under the six scenarios resulting from the $2 \times 3$ design, for each data set, the standard parametric (BP), the semi-parametric (BSP) and the nonparametric (BNP) models are fitted.